Study abroad semester in Denmark

 Excluding some institutions that are probably too small or too specific to be accounted into rankings, Denmark is a really solid country if you want to get quality education.
 Copenhagen Business School is probably one of the best business schools in the world, while the other ones that you find here excel in many different subjects (see the Subject Guides if you want to know more about rankings for your subject field).
 Plus, education is quite open in Denmark: there is for sure competitivity, but most of the times it is not used to discriminate some peers from the others.

-Costs and fees of studying in Denmark
+Costs and fees

 Denmark is a highly expensive country.
-Monthly costs of living for a single person are above 900€.
-Here you can find a detail of the various costs that you can encounter in this country.
+Monthly costs of living for a single person are close to 950€.
 Keep in mind that, as a student, you could have access to various discounts which can include food, travel, and accommodation expenses.

 When it comes to university’s fees, Denmark is fairly cheap for EU students, with a median 1680€/semester for EU free mover students and 4700€/semester for non-EU free mover students.